Start of the Brexit changes

 On March 29, 2017, the UK officially submitted the notification pursuant to Article 50 of the Treaty on European Union, which will lead to the United Kingdom of Great Britain and Northern Ireland (UK) leaving the EU.
 This process is commonly being referred to as ‘Brexit’.
 Brexit will definitely affect all parties involved, but nothing can be said yet about the extent of the impact.

-It is still unclear whether a transition treaty will be signed and/or arrangements can be agreed for Notified Bodies and their customers.
-If no agreement will be reached (and a “hard Brexit” will occur), the trading rules of the World Trade Organization (WTO) would apply from that moment on.
+If no agreement will be reached (and a “hard Brexit” occurs), the trading rules of the World Trade Organization (WTO) will apply from that moment on.
 It is possible that UK and EU Notified Bodies' certificates may then not be mutually recognized or deemed valid.